 I only had the demo, but I liked it so much I went off to my local

 store to purchase a copy.
 When I got there I found that a friend

 who I'd recently shown it to had only just been in and bought the

 last copy, so I ended up with a Nord Micro Modular (a hardware

 In some ways it could be

 said that my music seems to have devolved rather than evolved.
 Or maybe

 it's just evolved backwards.
 When

-I started out making EM it was more in the Andy Pickford/ Mark
+I started out making EM it was more in the style of Andy Pickford/ Mark

-Shreeve, lots of layers, very composed sort of style.
+Shreeve, very composed, melodic, rhythmic with lots of layers.
 This was a

 sort of side project that I indulged in between being in more